arrow

 Fintech firms wishing to operate in Oman must obtain a license from the Central Bank of Oman (CBO).
 The CBO offers two types of licenses:

-• Sandbox License: allows fintech companies to test their products and services in a controlled environment.
+• Sandbox License: Allows fintech companies to test their products and services in a controlled environment.

-• Financial Services License: permits companies to operate in Oman and offer their services to customers with regulatory policy principles.
+• Financial Services License: Permits companies to operate in Oman and offer their services to customers with regulatory policy principles.

 Jordan